jonasbarth/obsidian-university/Sapienza/1st Semester/ADM/CompSci Topics.md

 	- Heap sort - build max heap of data, remove the root and put at the end of the list, create max heap of `arr[:n-1]`
 - Data Structures
 	- Queue - FIFO
-	- Stack
+	- Stack - LIFO
 	- Heap
 	- Priority Queue
 	- Linked Lists
 	- Dictionary/Hashmap
 - Hashing
+	- A one way function to map an object to a bit string
 - Graph Algorithms
-	- BFS
+	- BFS - explore all neighbours first
-	- DFS
+	- DFS - explore a single neighbour first
-	- Dijkstra
+	- Dijkstra - for finding the shortest distance between one node and all nodes in a graph.
+From the start node,
 	- Mincut